 Les Bains Douches

 For years, Swiss artist Yves Scherer (b. in 1987, lives and works in New York City) has made celebrity culture the subject of his artistic practice.
-But where his work used to focus on individual stardom and the obsession of the public eye with one particular being, this scope has shifted.
-In his latest body of work, an interest in a broader universal truth has surfaced: the human condition, revisited through the defragmentation of celebrity culture.
+But where his work used to focus on individual stardom and the obsession of the public eye with on one particular being, this scope has shifted.
+In his latest body of work, an interest with a broader universal truth has surfaced: the human condition revisited through the defragmentation of celebrity culture.

 It is a contemporary triptych that greets the visitor of Yves Scherer’s latest show Les Bains Douches at BASEMENT ROMA.
 A small basin, filled with water, a photographed portrait intersecting with architectural imagery, two deeply intertwined figures, cast in plaster.
-The two bodies, melted together in white plaster, show cracks in within their surface.
+The two bodies, melted together in white plaster, show cracks within their surface.
 While they clearly bear resemblance to classical sculpture per se, it is the imperfection and the fragility of their natural state that immediately touches the viewer’s gaze.
-The male body rests on the abdominal region of the female figure, holding on to her in an almost childlike state, while she gently caresses his head.
+The male body rests on the abdominal region of the female figure, holding on to her in an almost child-like state, while she gently caresses his head.
 Where the original image of this encounter depicted Kate Moss and Johnny Depp in a photograph by Annie Leibovitz, Scherer’s sculpture has lost this direct reference.
-Transforming into a different medium and body, the Pygmalion-like idealization has become a more universal image of the most primal and ideal state of relationship.
-Social norms and convictions - such as male dominance and female submission - are obsolete and the artwork has been stripped down to the most basic interpersonal needs for love and care-taking.
+Transforming into a different medium and body the Pygmalion-like idealization has become a more universal image of the most primal and ideal state of a relationship.
+Obsolete of social norms and convictions –such as male dominance and female submission– the artwork has been stripped down to the most basic interpersonal needs for love and care-taking.

 It is exactly this interplay of lightness and gravity, of form and function, of archetypical and emotional states of existence, which occupy Yves Scherer’s practice and find their translation in the artwork’s context as well as in its formalistic aspects.